secure-device-onboard/docs/docs/community.md

 ## Join the Discussion

-Report issues using each component's respective Github repository.
+Report issues using each component's respective GitHub repository.

 ## Contribute